Justice Fleet ‘COVID Ready’ Thanks to $8K Grant from New Arts and Healing Initiative

 The Arts and Education Council announced Oct.
-7 that SLU’s Justice Fleet was one of 13 organizations and programs awarded a total of $115,000 in funding through the Arts and Healing Initiative.
+7 that the Justice Fleet was one of 13 organizations and programs awarded a total of $115,000 in funding through the Arts and Healing Initiative.

 The new initiative’s goal is to increase the capacity to heal through the arts.
 In partnership with Missouri Foundation for Health, the program aims to improve the quality of life for people throughout St. Louis City and County in its first year, and other Missouri counties in subsequent years.

 Applications were evaluated by the Arts and Healing Initiative Advisory Panel composed of leaders in the arts, healthcare and research fields.
-The panel included Ken Haller, M.D., a professor of pediatrics at Saint Louis University School of Medicine and a SLUCare pediatrician at SSM Health Cardinal Glennon Children’s Hospital.
+The panel included Ken Haller, M.D., a professor of pediatrics at SLU's School of Medicine and a SLUCare pediatrician at SSM Health Cardinal Glennon Children’s Hospital.

 “We’re excited about getting this grant because it helps the Justice Fleet build intentional spaces for folks to heal as a community,” Johnson said.